The following are the steps that must be taken in order to be considered for admission to the United States Merchant Marine Academy:

 - The Academy will make every effort to advise all candidates of their status by 1 April of the year they are seeking admission, or as soon thereafter as is possible.
 Principal Appointees must decide by May 1 whether they will accept or decline their Appointment.

-- Candidates who are designated an "Alternate" will be notified immediately if they are later advanced to Principal Appointee status.
+- Candidates who are designated an "Alternate" or "Hold" will be notified immediately if they are later advanced to Principal Appointee status.

 - The Plebe (Freshman) Class enters the Academy in June.